Hotels close.

 Courtesy of Gelateria David

-Sal De Riso is to Italian pastry what René Redzepi is to Nordic cooking — a generational figure who reinterpreted regional traditions and made them famous everywhere.
-The ricotta and pear cake is non-negotiable; the delizia al limone is the most refined version on the coast.
-Beachfront café, stand or sit.
-Worth the detour to Minori.
+One of Italy's most famous pastry chefs, on the beachfront in Minori — a generational figure who reinterpreted regional traditions.
+The ricotta-and-pear cake is non-negotiable; the delizia al limone is the most refined version on the coast.
+Worth the detour.

 A bed in the right town changes the whole trip.

-Sixteen hotels across the coast, the peninsula, and the island.
+Fifteen hotels across the coast, the peninsula, and the island.
 Every one earns its rate.
 Click any card to expand the full picture.

 The famous pool